sematext/docs/docs/logagent/installation-docker.md

 curl -o ibm-cloud-logagent-ds.yml  https://raw.githubusercontent.com/sematext/logagent-js/master/kubernetes/ibm-cloud-logagent-ds.yml
 ```

-Set your Logs Token in the spec.env section in the `ibm-cloud-logagent-ds.yml` file.
+Set your Logs App Token in the spec.env section in the `ibm-cloud-logagent-ds.yml` file.

 Then run the DaemonSet: